coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 ## About the Project

-**CoherentSolutions.Extensions.Hosting.ServiceFabric** changes a way how you develop **Reliable Services**.
-The main idea is simplify development process as much as possible by removing unnecessary code, improving separation of concern and making the whole process much easier and convenient by introducing set of friendly builders.
+**CoherentSolutions.Extensions.Hosting.ServiceFabric** changes a way how [Service Fabric Reliable Services](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-introduction) are developed.
+The main idea is to simplify development process as much as possible by removing unnecessary code, improving separation of concerns.

 ## Getting Started

-As usual the easiest way to get started is to code something.
-Let's create a new **reliable service**!
+As usual, the easiest way to get started is to code something -> let's start from a new **reliable service**!

 > **NOTE**
 >
-> Please note that current section doesn't contain explanation of all the aspects of the **CoherentSolutions.Extensions.Hosting.ServiceFabric**.
-The full documentation can be found on [project wiki][1].
+> Please note that current section doesn't explain all the aspects of the **CoherentSolutions.Extensions.Hosting.ServiceFabric**.
+The complete documentation is available on [project wiki][1].

-In the **Getting Started** section we would develop Stateful Service with one **aspnetcore listener** (Kestrel), one **remoting listener** and one background job.

-Let's go!
+In this section we would:
+1. Configure one stateful service
+2. Configure two access points (by configuring two listeners: aspnetcore and remoting)
+3. Configure one background job (by configuring a delegate to run in `RunAsync`).

+### Initial Setup

-All programs start with the entry point so the development of **reliable service** does too.
-When using **CoherentSolutions.Extensions.Hosting.ServiceFabric** the entry point setup starts from new instance of the [HostBuilder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.1) class and default calls to `Build()` and `Run()`.
+Any program starts with the entry point and so does reliable services.
+When using **CoherentSolutions.Extensions.Hosting.ServiceFabric** the entry point setup starts with the new instance of the [HostBuilder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.1) class and calls to `Build()` and `Run()` methods.

 ``` csharp
 private static void Main(string[] args)